 Improving quality education in 140 schools

-FCA has also improved food security and supported farmers in using new agricultural methods and selling their crops in the northern parts of Uganda.
+FCA has improved food security and supported farmers in using new agricultural methods and selling their crops in the northern parts of Uganda.
 In rural areas throughout Uganda, women are provided with opportunities for microloans with the support by FCA’s Women’s Bank in order to increase their livelihood opportunities.

-In 2016 FCA conducted an assessment with Makerere University Institute of Peace and a local partner, Uganda Muslim Youth Development Forum to identify drivers of violent extremism among youth in Uganda.
+FCA conducted an assessment with Makerere University Institute of Peace and a local partner, Uganda Muslim Youth Development Forum to identify drivers of violent extremism among youth in Uganda.
 The report is used as a reference point for FCA peace work in Uganda from 2017 onwards.